Professor Don Webber

 Don’s research focuses on two main areas:

 Don is very interested in supporting our next generation of academic researchers and working with them to achieve their potential, including PhD students.
 Prospective PhD students researching the above or closely connected topics are encouraged to contact him for further discussion.
-He is very open to quantitative, qualitative, and mixed methods research approaches.
+He is very open to quantitative, qualitative, and mixed methods research.

 Don has written over 100 academic peer-reviewed articles and led or collaborated on £2.3m of externally funded research.
 His work has been discussed at the United Nation's International Labor Organization (ILO) in Geneva, the Central Bank of Nigeria, the Welsh Government and elsewhere.